In the 860v9 New Balance has proven that the runner looking for stability in a shoe doesn’t have to compromise.

 I have used these shoes to run regular 5km park runs all the way up to half marathons, and they have held up extremely well.
 They are towards the higher price range for comparable shoes, but as I need a shoe with stability, I, unfortunately, have to put up with higher prices for running shoes.
 It is a good all-around shoe for overpronators, and the color is lovely to top it off!

 - Stabilizing overpronated foot motion is the purpose of the New Balance 860 v9.
-This road-companion retains most of the designs of the previous iteration, the New Balance 860 v8, save for a redesigned upper that focuses more on the use of tightly woven sections than printed overlays.
+This road-companion retains most of the designs of the previous iteration, save for a redesigned upper that focuses more on the use of tightly woven sections than printed overlays.

 - Underfoot cushioning is the responsibility of the TruFuse midsole, a one-piece unit that came from the amalgamation of two foam compounds.
 This full-length technology offers flexible and responsive performances on the asphalt.
 Anti-pronation is provided by a stability post that is integrated into the medial side of this stability running shoe’s platform.

 The forefoot section of the New Balance 860 v9’s outsole unit is composed of blown rubber.
 This material protects against abrasion, yet it also provides surface control.
 It also has a spongy nature which means that it offers extra cushioning and responsiveness.
-This material is also used in popular NB shoes like the 880 v8 and 890 v6.
+This material is also used in popular NB shoes.

 The high-wear areas of the heel and forefoot are layered with Ndurance™ rubber, a durable and abrasion-resistant material that is able to protect against wear-and-tear.
 The extra-robust nature of Ndurance™ allows the external pad to be efficient at doling out traction for a long time.